The importance of authenticity

 More on the leadership style models that we consider when developing a Digital Role Play can be found in this article (“Digital Role Plays, the Best Way to Develop Conversational Leadership”).

-Finally, to experience the result of this methodological and technological journey, the best thing to do is to book your 1-hour hands-on demo of SkillGym Digital Role Play.
+Finally, to experience the result of this methodological and technological journey, the best thing to do is to book a 1-hour discovery call of SkillGym Digital Role Play.